What is computer vision?

 Over time, the neural network will become trained about the accuracy of its predictions.
 Computers don't start off knowing how to classify objects, and they require a lot of training data until their predictions are accurate.

 Once you've trained your model, it can then apply the prediction to end use cases like face recognition to unlock your smartphone, or suggesting a friend to tag on Facebook.

 Recent progress in computer vision allows the healthcare industry to make extensive use of medical imaging data to provide better diagnosis, treatment and prediction of diseases.
 For example, Medivis built the SurgicalAR platform, a visualization tool that guides surgical navigation, and can decrease complications and improve patient outcomes, while lowering surgical costs.

 Computer vision is the technology behind imaging for autonomous vehicles.
 In fact, the automobile industry often refers to computer vision as "perception."
 This is because cameras are the primary tools that the vehicles use to perceive their environment and surrounding objects.

-Apple introduced a face recognition feature called Face ID.
-Now, instead of typing a password or using your thumbprint, you can unlock your phone just by looking at it.
-Face ID uses computer vision and machine learning to adapt to changes in your expression and appearance.
+Many smartphones have introduced a face recognition feature as an alternative to a password or using your thumbprint.
+The feature uses computer vision and machine learning to adapt to changes in your expression and appearance.
 It can still recognize you if you gain weight, get a haircut or put on fancy accessories.
-Even if you wear a scarf or grow a beard, Face ID should still learn to recognize you.
+Even if you wear a scarf or grow a beard, your smartphone should still be able to recognize you.

 In order to help your next computer vision project approach 20/20 vision, you're going to need a team of annotators and a lot of training data.
 We can help.
 Reach out to our AI Data Solutions team to get started.